 We have a risk management strategy in accordance with guidance issued by Scottish Ministers to identify actual and potential threats which may prevent us from delivering our statutory purpose and also to identify appropriate mitigation actions.
 The Board recognises the importance of risk management and continues to monitor the Park Authority's Strategic Risk Register.
-The Strategic Risk Register records risks, action taken to mitigate the identified risks and senior management's responsibility for leading on mitigation generally.
-The Strategic Risk Register is reviewed by Management Team four times each year and updated by the full Board twice and by the Audit and Risk Committee twice a year.
+The Strategic Risk Register records risks, action taken to mitigate the identified risks and senior management's responsibility for leading on each risk and its mitigation.
+The Strategic Risk Register is reviewed by Senior Management Team four times each year and updated by the full Board twice and by the Audit and Risk Committee twice a year.